brainhack-school2024/laines_project/README.md

 4. Jupyter notebook for data analysis

 # Conclusion
-1. Butterfly_seg performs well with in-vivo and ex-vivo MRI images
+1. `Butterfly_seg` performs well with in-vivo and ex-vivo MRI images
 - Bias: Only 2 ex-vivo specimens
-2. Butterfly_seg performs well at cervical, thoracic and lumbar levels.
+2. `Butterfly_seg` performs well at cervical, thoracic and lumbar levels.
 - Imbalance class cervical / thoracic / lumbar images.
 3. Does not yet generalize to other contrasts (7T T1maps, 7T UNIT1).
 - Other contrasts should be included in training
-4. Butterfly_seg has been implemented in Slicer
+4. `Butterfly_seg` has been implemented in Slicer

 # Perspectives
-- Request data containing new contrasts (AMIRA, 7T T1 maps, 7T DWI, PSIR, MTR, T1w)
+- Request data containing new contrasts (AMIRA, 7T T1 maps, 7T DWI, PSIR, MTR, T1w, exvivo-data)
 - Try other deep learning approaches

 # Acknowledgements